 - Strong on a spec sheet, frustrating in real use

-Heavy is not the same as durable.
-The most durable flirt pole is the one that resists fatigue failure and stays light enough that you actually run the session your dog needs.
+Heavy is not the same as durable, the most durable flirt pole is the one that resists fatigue failure and stays light enough that you actually run the session your dog needs.

-A one-piece flirt pole eliminates the weakest parts entirely.
-No threaded sections.
-No telescoping joints.
-No collapsing mechanisms.
-No rotational play.
+A one-piece flirt pole eliminates the weakest parts entirely: no threaded sections, no telescoping joints, no collapsing mechanisms, no rotational play.
 The shaft is a continuous piece of material, end to end.

-Better balance and feel
+Better feel in hand

 The Whimsy Stick vs. Squishy Face comparison shows what this looks like head-to-head against the best-known plastic competitor.
-The DIY vs. professional flirt pole breakdown covers why homemade rigs based on PVC or fishing rods fail under real drive.

 Reinforced Fiberglass Is The Right Material for This Job

-Three properties make fiberglass the right choice for this specific tool:
+Specifically, three properties make fiberglass the right choice for this specific tool:

 1. Lightweight handling